 The hospitality industry is increasingly focused on international visitors and is looking for ways to partner with the tourism industry.
 Managers with knowledge of both sectors, and an ability to tailor hospitality services for overseas visitors, are in great demand in the UK and overseas.
 You will gain valuable work experience during a 12-month paid placement at a carefully chosen hospitality and tourism destination.

-- There is a compulsory overseas residential trip in which you will take part in a tailored destination management field study.
-The cost of this residential visit is included in the course fees.
+- Overseas residential trips - You will take part in a tailored destination management field study.
+Previous destinations have included New York, Copenhagen and Athens.
+The cost of this residential visit is included in the course fees

 Our open days are designed to give you as much information as possible about UCB and the areas you are interested in studying.
 Come along and we may make you an offer on the day.

 Teaching is carried out by appropriately qualified and experienced lecturers and in a typical week you will have up to 19 contact hours of teaching made up as follows:-

 - Large group teaching - 8 hours of lectures in lecture rooms

 - Smaller group teaching - 6 hours of teaching in smaller groups discussing topics relevant to the modules.
 This will also include computer based activities.

 - Tutorials - 2 hours of tutorials (involving personal, group and academic sessions each week)

 - Subject advice sessions - 2 hours per week

 - Field trips and visits - One field study in year 4 – 40 hours